Thomas Harris MacDonald: Biography

+Early life and career

 Born a Scotsman in a Leadville, Colorado log-cabin to John MacDonald and Sarah Elizabeth Harris, his family returned to Poweshiek County, Iowa when he was young.
 (He attended elementary and high school at public schools in Montezuma, Iowa, the county seat.)
 His father was a partner in T. Harris & Company, a grain and lumber dealer founded by his maternal grandfather, and Thomas grew up frustrated with the poor state of local roads.
 Lumber traveled in wooden wagons which were unusable in the spring and fall mud.
 Most people of the era saw railroads as the solution, but MacDonald went to Iowa State College of Agricultural and Mechanical Arts at Ames (transferring after a year at Iowa State Teachers College) to learn road building as a student of Anson Marston.
 He received his bachelor's degree in civil engineering in 1904.
 (His senior thesis, written with L. T. Gaylord, was entitled "Iowa Good Roads Investigations.")
 In 1907, he married Elizabeth Dunham of Ames, Iowa and they had two children before her death in 1935.

 After graduation from college, he was named Assistant in Charge of Good Roads Investigation for the Iowa State Highway Commission (ISHC).
 He then became chief engineer and then Iowa highway commissioner, overseeing a budget of just $5,000 a year.
 He was soon named president of the American Association of State Highway Officials (AASHO) and at the age of 38, was suggested by that group to serve as chief of the Bureau of Public Roads.
 Congress quickly accepted.

 He demanded (and received) a salary increase from $4,500 to $6,000 and remained an AASHO board member.
 He also insisted on adoption of "the most liberal policy possible under the existing laws, in order to get actual construction work under way as early and as rapidly [as reasonable]."

-MacDonald quickly pulled together a coalition including the Portland Cement Association, the American Automobile Association, the American Road Builders Association, the Association of Highway Officials of the North Atlantic States, the Rubber Association of America, the Mississippi Valley Association of State Highway Officials, the National Paving Brick Manufacturer's Association, the National Automobile Chamber of Commerce, and more.
+MacDonald pulled together a coalition including the Portland Cement Association, the American Automobile Association, the American Road Builders Association, the Association of Highway Officials of the North Atlantic States, the Rubber Association of America, the Mississippi Valley Association of State Highway Officials, the National Paving Brick Manufacturer's Association, the National Automobile Chamber of Commerce, and more.